thingSoC/embedis/examples/Uno/README.md

 ## Examples for Arduino Uno

 The Arduino IDE now has he capability to support many different CPU architectures and boards.
-These examples are specifically for the Arduino Due.
+These examples are specifically for the Arduino Uno.

 ## Contributors